public-awesome/cw-ics721/contracts/cw-ics721-bridge-tester/README.md

   - class ID is empty?
   - token URIs and IDs have different lengths?
   - class metadata sent over does not match existing metadata?
-- two identical messages are sent to the source chain in short succesion (before relaying of ACKS)?
 - two of the same token IDs are sent in one transfer message?
 - the same token is sent twice?
 First should work, second should fail.